The Bonner Program

 The High Point University Bonner Leader Program seeks to transform the lives of students as well as their campuses, local communities, and nation by providing access to education and opportunities to serve.
 Administered by the HPU Service Learning Program, students in the program engage in ongoing service work while developing the tools and the knowledge necessary to make that work lasting and meaningful.

-- Students will serve at least 227 hours per year.
+- Students will serve at least 300 hours per academic year.

-- Students will need to arrange their own transportation.
+- Students arrange their own transportation to their service site.

 - Students with service experience (including participation in High School activities, Faith-Based & Civic Organizations).

 - Strong oral and written communication skills, good interpersonal skills, committed, responsible, and passionate individuals.

 Students will be required to: